BrandonNNiles/Laurier-Course-Hub_CP317_/README.md

 ## How to run the code:

 	1. Download ZIP from github repository.
-	2. Open downloaded ZIP folder (should be called Laurier-Course-Hub-CP317-main.zip).
+	2. Extract downloaded ZIP folder (should be called Laurier-Course-Hub-CP317-main.zip).
-	3. Open index.html with browser of choice.
+	3. Drop the unzipped Laurier-Course-Hub-CP317-main file into a web applications server like Heroku or Netlify.
 	OR
-	4. Drop the unzipped Laurier-Course-Hub-CP317-main file into a web applications server like Heroku or Netlify.
+	4. We've already deployed the project.
+Just head to this link --> "https://extraordinary-kangaroo-f5ea2c.netlify.app/".

+	Do not open index.html and view project through raw files.